enchant3dmango/lugvloei/README.md

     ```
 7. (Recommended) Adjust your Docker memory limit, set the limit to 8GB to avoid failure while installing the kind cluster.
 8. Fill the `POSTGRESQL_AUTH_USERNAME` and `POSTGRESQL_AUTH_PASSWORD` value in the `.env` file.
 9. (Optional) Install any database manager.
-Fyi, as I write this documentation, I'm using **Beekeper Studio**.
+FYI, I'm using **Beekeeper Studio** as I write this documentation.

 #### Cluster & Airflow Installation
 1. Build, tag, and push Airflow image to the cluster registry.